TOM JONES: HENRY FIELDING

 The reproachment is unfair to himself.
 If there was grossness, which is also disputable, the sexes had fairly shared it in Tom's affairs.

-But it was Tom's habit always to take the blame upon himself in everything, and above all where women were concerned good nature is better than goodness - there is not, in all English,
+But it was Tom's habit always to take the blame upon himself in everything, and above all where women were concerned good nature is better than goodness - there is not, in all English, fiction, a hero as natural and endearing as Tom Jones - al few heroines more spirited, more feminine and more delightful than Sophia.

 It is Tom's quaint innocence that puts him in sticky situations rather than deliberate villainy and lustfulness.